Richard K. Morgan: Literary career

 Morgan wrote a fantasy trilogy with a gay protagonist, A Land Fit for Heroes, the first volume of which has the title The Steel Remains and was published in August 2008 in the UK and on 20 January 2009 in the United States.
 The second volume, titled The Cold Commands was published in 2011.
 The third book in the series is called The Dark Defiles and was published on 17 August 2014.

-Liber Primus Games is creating a gamebook series based on the A Land Fit For Heroes trilogy.
-The first game was published for Android, Apple and Amazon Kindle Fire devices on 4 November 2015.
-The release of the PC game was announced in May 2016.

-In 2008 he worked with Starbreeze as a writer for Syndicate, the 2012 re-imagining of the 1992 video game.
+In 2008 Morgan worked with Starbreeze as a writer for Syndicate, the 2012 re-imagining of the 1992 video game.
 Additionally, Morgan worked with Electronic Arts and Crytek as lead writer for their 2011 video game, Crysis 2.

+In 2015/16 Liber Primus Games released a visual novel based on the A Land Fit For Heroes trilogy.

 In October 2018 Morgan's science fiction novel, Thin Air, was published in the UK by Gollancz.
 In an interview before the launch of Thin Air, Morgan described a common feature of his works:

 There is a central conceit that I keep — not consciously, I swear! — returning to in my work.
 It takes different metaphorical guises, but at root it's always the same sense of something grand and worthwhile being abandoned by vicious and stupid men in favour of short-term profit and tribal hegemony.
 You see it in the regressive politics of the Protectorate in the Kovacs novels, the way both the Yhelteth Empire and the — so-called — Free Cities fail their duty as civilisations in A Land Fit for Heroes.
 So also with Thin Air — the landscape is littered with the markers of a retreat from the grand scheme of terraforming and building a home for humanity on Mars, in favour of an ultraprofitable corporate stasis and an ongoing lie of highly emotive intangibles sold to the general populace in lieu of actual progress.

-A graphic novel titled Altered Carbon: Download Blues, which continues to follow the character Takeshi Kovacs, was released in July 2019.

-An animated feature entitled Altered Carbon: Resleeved was released in 2020 on Netflix.
+A graphic novel titled Altered Carbon: Download Blues, which continues to follow the character Takeshi Kovacs, was released in July 2019, and an animated feature entitled Altered Carbon: Resleeved was released in 2020 on Netflix.

+In 2026, Morgan published No Man's Land, a fantasy novel set in the aftermath of World War I.

 Morgan's books are generally set in a post-extropianist dystopian world.
 Morgan described his "takeaway" of one of his books as:

 Society is, always has been and always will be a structure for the exploitation and oppression of the majority through systems of political force dictated by an élite, enforced by thugs, uniformed or not, and upheld by a wilful ignorance and stupidity on the part of the majority whom the system oppresses.